Practical Steps to Overcome Codependency and Reclaim Your Life

 Avoiding conflict is a common codependent trait.
 You may have worked overtime to avoid the explosive, combative, and unpredictable outbursts of people in your life.
 As a child, I vividly remember moments when my mother would rant for hours about how my father was a womanizing bastard.
 So, I quickly learned to avoid anything that could upset her.
 That set up a pattern of me avoiding expressing my wants or needs with others.
 I changed that pattern and so can you.
 Start addressing issues directly, even if it’s uncomfortable.
 This helps build healthier relationships.

-Remember, overcoming codependency is a process.
-Be patient with yourself as you work on these changes.
-I hope these tips helped.
-The image below summarize my tips.
-Next, I will share my final thoughts.
+Remember, overcoming codependency isn’t something that happens overnight.
+It’s a process that takes time, effort, and a lot of self-compassion.
+Be patient with yourself as you work through these changes.
+I hope these tips were helpful.
+Below, you’ll find a summary of my advice.
+In the next section, I’ll share my final thoughts.

 Final Thoughts